Neural Architecture Search by Estimation of Network Structure Distributions: Experimental Results and Analysis

 \subsection{Experimental Setting}

 Following the previous works of the field, the proposed ASED algorithm is validated in the image classification setting.
 We consider two datasets of differing difficulty and scale.
 As a simpler problem we utilize USPS dataset \cite{Hull1994}, which contains grayscale samples of handwritten digits of 16x16 pixels each.
 USPS has 10 classes, 7291 training examples, and 2007 test examples.
 The larger problem is CIFAR-100 dataset \cite{krizhevsky2009learning}, which is one of the standard NAS benchmarks.
 It consists of 3-channel 32x32 RGB images.
 It contains 50K training examples and 10K test examples of 100 different classes.
 To allow for evaluation of candidate networks without leaking the test data, for both datasets we sample 20\% of the original training images, maintaining class balance, to obtain validation sets.
 We use the original test sets only to report the performance of the final discovered model.
 Classification accuracy is used as the performance metric.
 We do not use any preprocessing for USPS.
 For CIFAR-100 the standard preprocessing procedure is applied: images are zero-padded by 4 pixels on each side, followed by random cropping down to 32x32 and horizontal flipping with probability 0.5, as well as normalization to zero mean and unit variance.
+We do not employ other regularization techniques, such as cutout, drop-path, or shake-shake.

 The algorithm parameters are set as follows.
 The search is initialized by sampling 10K networks from the uniform 5-layer prototype, which covers 10\% of the design space (as the current library permits $10^5$ possible 5-layer networks).
 At every iteration of the search, $K=1000$ networks are sampled, trained, and ranked, with the top $K_s=100$ forming the next prototype.
 As adding layers is initially affordable, but becomes more expensive later, the following growth schedule is adopted: